-Note: This post contains spoilers pertaining to both seasons of Stranger Things.
+Note: This post contains major spoilers for both seasons of Stranger Things.

-Fans are pretty sure they’ve figured about what the monsters from the Upside Down really are: fungi.
-Since season 1, the Upside Down — the dark, derelict version of Hawkins, Indiana — has been overrun with growths and floating, white particles.
-Some viewers are suggesting that these motes might actually be fungal spores — and that’s how the monsters are spreading.
+Fans are pretty sure they’ve figured about what the monsters from the Upside Down really are: Fungi.
+Since season 1, the Upside Down — aka the dark, derelict version of Hawkins, Indiana — has been overrun with growths and floating, white particles.
+Some viewers are suggesting that these motes might actually be fungal spores, and that they are the reason the monsters are spreading.

 What we know about the creatures from the Upside Down so far seems to verify this theory.
 Many fungi are sensitive to light and heat, as are the monsters.
 Moreover, Will Beyers (Noah Schnapp) says multiple times throughout season 2 that the Mind Flayer likes it cold, and the only way the group is ultimately able to free him from its control is by raising Will’s core body temperature.
 Dart, the Demogorgon-Demodog, also has an aversion to heat, which is most notable when Dustin Henderson (Gaten Matarazzo) turns on the light in the tank upon finding Dart.

-Bob Newby (Sean Astin) became an unlikely fan favorite this season.
-His popularity may be due in part to Astin having starred in the The Goonies in the mid-’80s, or the fact that he was just a wholesome addition to the series.
+Bob Newby (Sean Astin) became an unlikely fan favorite in season 2.
+His popularity may be due in part to Astin having starred in The Goonies in the mid-’80s, or the fact that he was just a wholesome addition to the series.
 Regardless, Joyce Beyer’s nerdy boyfriend managed to capture the hearts of nearly everyone.

-However, Reddit user ChaoticNeutralUK suggests that there may be more to Bob than meets the eye.
-Despite watching him getting snacked on by Demodogs at the end of season 2, ChaoticNeutralUK posits that Astin’s character may have survived because he is actually a vampire.
+Reddit user ChaoticNeutralUK suggests that there may be more to Bob than meets the eye, however.
+Despite being devoured by Demodogs at the end of season 2, ChaoticNeutralUK posits that Astin’s character may have survived because he is actually a vampire.

-While Bob does dress up as a bloodsucking creature for Halloween, it’s hard to imagine the king of dad jokes is actually evil.
-He does offer up some questionable advice to Will for facing the Mind Flayer and tries to stop Mike Wheeler (Finn Wolfhard) from helping the scientists at Hawkins Lab, but that’s not enough to convince us that he’s a real vampire.
+While Bob does enjoy dressing up as a bloodsucking creature for Halloween, it’s hard to imagine that the king of dad jokes is actually evil.
+He does offer Will some questionable advice when it comes to the Mind Flayer, though, and tries to stop Mike Wheeler (Finn Wolfhard) from helping the scientists at Hawkins Lab.
+Still, that’s not enough to convince us that he’s a real vampire (even if this is a work of fiction).
 This may not be the most coherent theory, but it’s definitely the most amusing.